J. W. Robertson Scott

-John William Robertson Scott CH (born in Wigton, Cumberland on 20 April 1866, died Idbury, Oxfordshire on 21 December 1962) was a British journalist and author, best known for his writings on rural affairs, and a Companion of Honour.
+John William Robertson Scott CH (born in Wigton, Cumberland on 20 April 1866, died Idbury, Oxfordshire on 21 December 1962) was a British journalist and author, best known for his writings on rural affairs, and a Member of the Order of the Companions of Honour.

 Family

 His father was David Young Crozier Scott (1844–1887), a commercial traveller and advocate of temperance, and his mother was Janet Robertson (1843–1905).
 He was partly educated in Quaker schools and his parents attended Quaker and non-conformist worship.

 When a child, his family moved to Carlisle and then Birmingham, when his father became head of the Independent Order of Good Templars.

 He married Elspet Keith, a writer and oriental scholar, in 1906.
 They had no children.

 Career

 After freelancing for various publications including the Manchester Guardian, he received a staff position on the Birmingham Gazette but left when he indicated he would not write any articles supporting the Conservative Party or its causes.

 In 1887 he started work at the Pall Mall Gazette under W. T. Stead and later Edward T. Cook, following Cook to the Westminster Gazette in 1893.
 In 1899 he moved to the Daily Chronicle but resigned over his opposition to the Boer War, which his proprietors supported.

 As a result, he moved to the country, Great Canfield in Essex, and began to write on rural matters for the Country Gentleman, World's Work and The Field.
 He produced numerous books and articles, setting out country life for readers in towns and cities.

 He moved to Japan for a few years after the outbreak of World War I. He returned in 1922 and becoming involved with the National Federation of Women's Institutes.

 In 1923 he moved to Idbury, Oxfordshire, in the Cotswolds.
 There he founded the journal The Countryman, which he edited until 1947, despite selling it in 1943.
 He aimed to inform towns people of the realities about rural life, believing knowledge of these topics was fundamental to living a good life.
 He was also involved in local government and housing policy.
 He was a magistrate and a county councillor and for many years a committee member of the advisory committee of the Ministry of Health.